-We expect to meet our long-term capital requirements through our cash flows from operations, the net proceeds from this offering and the concurrent iStar placement, our new revolving credit facility, mortgage financings, debt issuances, common and/or preferred equity issuances and asset sales.
+We expect to meet our long-term liquidity requirements through our cash flows from operations, the net proceeds from this offering and the concurrent iStar placement, our new revolving credit facility that we expect to enter into at the closing of this offering, mortgage financings, debt issuances, common and/or preferred equity issuances and asset sales.

-Upon completion of this offering, the concurrent iStar placement and the formation transactions, we estimate we will receive gross proceeds of approximately \$ (or \$ if the underwriters' option to purchase additional shares is exercised in full), assuming an initial public offering price of \$ per share, which is the mid-point of the initial public offering price range set forth on the cover page of this prospectus. iStar has agreed to pay the underwriting discounts and commissions payable to the underwriters in connection with this offering, our other offering expenses and our expenses incurred in connection with the concurrent iStar placement, in an aggregate amount not to exceed \$25 million.
-After deducting expenses of this offering and the concurrent iStar placement not paid by iStar from the gross proceeds, the net proceeds from this offering and the concurrent iStar placement are expected to be approximately \$ (or \$ if the underwriters' option to purchase additional shares is exercised in full).
+Upon completion of this offering, the concurrent iStar placement and the formation transactions, we estimate we will receive gross proceeds of approximately \$ (or \$ if the underwriters' option to purchase additional shares is exercised in full), assuming shares of our common stock are sold in this offering at an initial public offering price of \$ per share, which is the mid-point of the initial public offering price range set forth on the cover page of this prospectus. iStar has agreed to pay the underwriting discounts and commissions payable to the underwriters in connection with this offering, our other offering expenses and our expenses incurred in connection with the concurrent iStar placement, in an aggregate amount not to exceed \$25 million.
+After deducting costs of our new revolving credit facility and expenses of this offering, the concurrent iStar placement not paid by iStar from the gross proceeds, the net proceeds from this offering and the concurrent iStar placement are expected to be approximately \$ (or \$ if the underwriters' option to purchase additional shares is exercised in full).

-We will contribute the net proceeds from this offering and the concurrent iStar placement to our operating partnership units in the same number as the number of shares of our common stock issued in this offering and the concurrent iStar placement.
-We intend to distribute million of the net proceeds from this offering and the concurrent iStar placement to iStar, which iStar will use to repay outstanding indebtedness under the iStar credit facility, which will then immediately be retired.
-Affiliates of certain of the underwriters of this offering are lenders under the iStar credit facility and will receive their pro rata portion of the net proceeds from this offering and the concurrent iStar placement used to repay the iStar credit facility.
-We will use the balance of the net proceeds from this offering and the concurrent iStar placement for general business purposes, including future acquisitions and originations of our target investments.
-Other than the aforementioned distribution to iStar, we do not intend to use any of the net proceeds from this offering and the concurrent iStar placement to fund distributions to our stockholders.
+We will contribute the net proceeds from this offering and the concurrent iStar placement to our operating partnership in exchange for operating partnership units in the same number as the number of shares of our common stock issued in this offering and the concurrent iStar placement.
+We will use the net proceeds from this offering and the concurrent iStar placement for costs of our new revolving credit facility and transaction expenses not paid by iStar (including transfer taxes of \$ and expenses of \$ incurred in connection with this offering and the formation transactions) and for general business purposes, including future acquisitions and originations of GNLs.
+We do not intend to use any of the net proceeds from this offering or the concurrent iStar placement to fund distributions to our stockholders.
 Pending the ultimate use of the net proceeds, we may invest the net proceeds in interest bearing accounts and short term, interest bearing securities that are consistent with our intention to qualify as a REIT.

-Concurrently with the completion of this offering, we and our operating partnership expect to enter into an agreement for a new \$ million revolving credit facility from lenders that will include certain of the underwriters of this offering or their respective affiliates.
+Concurrently with the completion of this offering, we and our operating partnership expect to enter into an agreement for a new \$300 million revolving credit facility from lenders that will include certain of the underwriters of this offering or their respective affiliates.
+Our new revolving credit facility will bear interest at an annual rate of applicable LIBOR plus 1.35%, will mature on , 2020 and will be secured by a borrowing base of assets not otherwise pledged to secure the initial portfolio financing.
 We expect to use this new revolving credit facility to, among other things, fund the acquisition and origination of investments, general business purposes and working capital.
+See "Description of Indebtedness-The New Revolving Credit Facility" for more information about the new revolving credit facility.